 Sec.
 2(19AA) of the Act defines the term demerger.
 “Demerger” in relation to companies, means the transfer, pursuant to a scheme of arrangement, by a demerged company of its one or more undertakings to any resulting company in such a manner that:

-- Shareholders holding not less than 75 per cent in value of the shares in the De-merged company become shareholders of the resulting company or companies by virtue of the De-merger.
+(v) the shareholders holding not less than three-fourths in value of the shares in the demerged company (other than shares already held therein immediately before the demerger, or by a nominee for, the resulting company or, its subsidiary) become shareholders of the resulting company or companies by virtue of the demerger,